Free Color Name Finder — Name Any Color Instantly

 Approximate

-Looking for a named paint color close to your digital reference?
-The closest match names give you a starting point for physical color matching.
+Find a named digital color reference close to a Pantone or CMYK value when working across digital and print.
+The closest match names give a useful starting point for physical color matching and background color selection.

 Color Name Datasets

-If the API is unavailable or times out, the tool automatically falls back to a curated local dataset of approximately 400 well-known color names covering CSS named colors, common design names, and popular color references.
+If the API is unavailable or times out, the tool automatically falls back to a curated local dataset of approximately 400 well-known color names covering CSS named colors, common design names, and standard color references used in web design.

 Frequently Asked Questions